 Summer Hill Surgery were very pleased by the end result: “Surprised is an understatement!” commented Damian Fearon – Practice Manager at the surgery.
 “We were astonished and delighted!

 “As a one off payment it is a significant windfall for the owners.
 Furthermore, it now places a realistic capital value on the premises, and offers a significant increase in rent over mortgage surplus moving forward.”
 (Click here to read our case studies).

 One surgery also benefitted from moving from Cost Rent to Notional Rent.
 GP Surveyors advised that a transfer to Notional Rent would be financially beneficial and the practice received a reimbursement increase of 163% as a result.

 Conlan explains that the process of getting such a good result for these Northern Ireland practices has not been easy: “We have to assist GP practices to ensure that they receive a fair and accurate rental reimbursement that is based upon fact and appropriate valuation methodology.
 However, despite all the compelling evidence that we put forward to the Health Board representatives, we were met with a lot of resistance to our approach.
 The process was therefore slower than in other areas of the UK and legal input was required in order to get a fair result.

-“I would therefore encourage other doctors’ surgeries in Northern Ireland to seek advice from a specialist surveyor in order to check whether their rental reimbursement is at the correct level.”
+“I would therefore encourage other doctors’ surgeries in Northern Ireland to seek advice from a specialist surveyor in order to check whether their rent reimbursement is at the correct level.”